rthome/archivist/README.md

     cd archivist
     pipx install .

 That will download dependencies and make the application available globally (or at least for the current user).
+Now, get started with

+    archivist --help